Tensa53/IRUPT/README.md

 The execution of these two scripts gives in output the respective files for the analyzed software:
 - **target/**:
-  - **jacoco-jmh/**: contains the .exec file, for each single micro-benchmark method overall coverage;
+  - **jacoco-JMH/**: contains the .exec file, for each single microbenchmark method overall coverage;
-  - **time-reports/**: contains the .json file, for each single micro-benchmark method execution time.
+  - **time-reports/**: contains the .json file, for each single microbenchmark method execution time.

 This phase is supported by the scripts located in the **scripts/** folder:
-- **generate_reports.sh**: generates a JaCoCo report for each single .exec file of the unit-test or micro-benchmark methods;
+- **generate_reports.sh**: generates a JaCoCo report for each single .exec file of the unit test or microbenchmark methods;
 - **merge_execs_reports.sh**: generate an overall JaCoCo report, merging all the .exec files;
 - **custom_jar.sh**: creates a custom jar, in case the shade plugin did not add BenchmarkList and CompilerHints file;
-- **run_benchs_for_coverage.sh**: run the micro-benchmarks to collect coverage data;
+- **run_benchs_for_coverage.sh**: run the microbenchmarks to collect coverage data;
-- **prepare_system.sh**: stops unnecessary services of the operating system, to run micro-benchmarks in best conditions;
+- **prepare_system.sh**: stops unnecessary services of the operating system, to run microbenchmarks in best conditions;
-- **run_benchs_for_times.sh**: run the micro-benchmarks to collect the execution times data;
+- **run_benchs_for_times.sh**: run the microbenchmarks to collect the execution times data;
 - **restore_system.sh**: restore the services previously stopped.

 Before executing these script, they must be copied inside the root folder of the system to be analyzed.
 These scripts